What Exactly Are Flying Squirrels?

 Rocky, The Flying Squirrel

-So back to real flying squirrels.
+So back to the real thing.
 If you see something swooping overhead at night, it might not be a bat, but a flying squirrel.
+And to learn more about bats, visit our “Bats” post.
 But are they actually flying?
 Nope, they are gliding from tree to tree, using a patagium.
 Hmm, that is a new word for us.

 What Is A Patagium?

-Watch flying squirrels fly (ok, glide) in this amazing video narrated by David Attenborough.
+Watch them fly (ok, glide) in this fascinating video narrated by David Attenborough.
 Just amazing.